Data migration#

 Note

-• If a Scrutinizer 18.20 server is upgraded v19.4.0, its configuration data can be migrated to a Scrutinizer 19.5.x server.
+• If a Scrutinizer 18.20 server is upgraded to v19.4.0, its configuration data can be migrated to servers running v19.5.0 and above.

 • The utility may report pg_restore errors after cross-server configuration migrations.
 These errors can safely be ignored, and any issues are addressed by re-running the installer as described in these configuration migration instructions.